LaunchCodeEducation/data-analysis-curriculum/content/sql-part-1/reading/queries/_index.md

 ### Sorting Results

 Sorting the result set can help us get the answers we need faster.
-In the case of Mary's work as an evemt planner, she may want to sort the guests by last name so that she can efficiently put together place cards.
+In the case of Mary's work as an event planner, she may want to sort the guests by last name so that she can efficiently put together place cards.

 ```sql {linenos=table}
 SELECT last_name, first_name